-Handles: Height adjustable handles can make it a little easier for kids to find a comfortable pushing position.
+Handles: Height-adjustable handles can make finding a comfortable pushing position a little easier for kids.
 Adjustable handles are also worth looking for if you like the idea of a doll stroller that can accommodate your growing child.

 Most kids are attracted to bright colors, and you'll certainly have a wide selection to choose from.
 Doll strollers come in just about every hue under the sun.
 If you already have color-coordinated doll accessories, it's worth looking for a matching stroller.
 Alternatively, you could opt for a model in your child's favorite color or something that looks similar to yours.

 Simple umbrella doll strollers with minimal features typically cost between $12 and $18.
 These can make a decent enough first stroller, but don't be too surprised if your child requests an upgrade later on.